kafkaesque-io/pulsar-beam/README.md

 ```
 These HTTP headers are required to map to Pulsar topic.
 1. Authorization -> Bearer token as Pulsar token
-2. TopicUrl -> a fully qualified Pulsar topic URL (with tenant/namespace/topic) is required
+2. TopicFn -> a full name of Pulsar topic (with tenant/namespace/topic) is required
 3. PulsarUrl -> a fully qualified pulsar or pulsar+ssl URL is required

 ### Webhook registration